microsoft/Agents-M365Copilot/python/README.md

 ## Installation

-The Microsoft 365 Copilot APIs client libraries will be available in the following packages in the Python Package Index (PyPi):
+The Microsoft 365 Copilot APIs client libraries are available in the following packages in the Python Package Index (PyPi):

 - [microsoft-agents-m365copilot-beta](https://github.com/microsoft/Agents-M365Copilot/tree/main/python/packages/microsoft_agents_m365copilot_beta): Contains the models and request builders for accessing the beta endpoint. microsoft-agents-m365copilot-beta has a dependency on microsoft-agents-m365copilot-core.
 - [microsoft-agents-m365copilot-core](https://github.com/microsoft/Agents-M365Copilot/tree/main/python/packages/microsoft_agents_m365copilot_core): The core library for making calls to the Copilot APIs.